Matroids, Feynman categories, and Koszul duality: Introduction

 Instead of dealing with hyperplane arrangements we shall be working at the more general level of matroids (see Welsh \cite{welsh_matroid_1976} for an introduction), which form a combinatorial abstraction of hyperplane arrangements.
 For our purposes it will be enough to consider only simple loopless matroids, which can be axiomatized by geometric lattices.
 This axiomatization is the most convenient to us and is the one we will be working with in this paper. \\

-The wonderful compactifications do depend on the hyperplane arrangement itself, together with the choice of the building set, but their cohomology algebra only depend on the intersection lattice and its building set.
-In \cite{feichtner_chow_2003}, Feichtner and Yuzvinsky introduced a generalization of those cohomology rings for every pair of a geometric lattice $\L$ and a building set $\G \subset \L$, which we will denote by $\FYa(\L, \G)$.
-In the case where $\G$ is equal to $\L \setminus \{\zero \}$, the ring $\FYa(\L, \G)$ is the combinatorial Chow ring of $\L$.
-Those rings have been extensively studied and are known to satisfy very strong properties.
-For instance even though these rings are not necessarily cohomology rings of projective complex varieties, they all have a Hodge theory, meaning that they satisfy Poincaré duality as well as the Kähler package (see Adiprasito-Huh-Katz \cite{Huh_2018} and Pagaria-Pezzoli \cite{Pagaria_2021} for general building sets).
-In \cite{Bibby_2021}, Bibby, Denham and Feichtner show that the morphisms between cohomology algebras of wonderful compactification induced by the inclusions of strata can also be generalized to the purely combinatorial setting.
+The wonderful compactifications do depend on the hyperplane arrangement itself, together with the choice of the building set, but their cohomology algebras only depend on the intersection lattice and its building set.
+In \cite{feichtner_chow_2003}, Feichtner and Yuzvinsky introduced a generalization of those cohomology rings for every pair consisting of a geometric lattice $\L$ and a building set $\G \subset \L$, which we will denote by $\FYa(\L, \G)$.
+In the case where $\G$ is equal to $\L \setminus \{\zero \}$, the ring $\FYa(\L, \L \setminus \{\zero \})$ is commonly referred to as the combinatorial Chow ring of $\L$.
+In general, the rings $\FYa(\L, \G)$ have been extensively studied and are known to satisfy very strong properties.
+For instance even though these rings are not necessarily cohomology rings of projective complex varieties, they all have a Hodge theory, meaning that they satisfy Poincaré duality as well as the Kähler package (see Adiprasito, Huh, and Katz \cite{Huh_2018}, and, Pagaria and Pezzoli \cite{Pagaria_2021} for general building sets).
+In \cite{Bibby_2021}, Bibby, Denham and Feichtner show that the morphisms between cohomology algebras of wonderful compactifications induced by the inclusions of strata can also be generalized to the purely combinatorial setting.
 This means that we have morphisms between the rings $\FYa(\L, \G)$, indexed by nested sets. \\

-In Section \ref{secfeycat} we construct a Feynman category $\LBS$ such that the family of algebras $\{\FYa(\L, \G) \}_{(\L, \G)}$ together with the above morphisms forms an operad of type $\LBS$, that is simply a monoidal functor from $\LBS$ to some symmetric monoidal category (in the present case the category of graded commutative algebras).
+In Section \ref{secfeycat} we construct a Feynman category $\LBS$ (those letters standing for lattice, building set respectively) such that the family of algebras $\{\FYa(\L, \G) \}_{(\L, \G)}$ together with the above morphisms forms a cooperad of type $\LBS$, that is simply a monoidal functor from $\LBS^{\op}$ to some symmetric monoidal category (in the present case the category of graded commutative algebras).
 In short, the objects of $\LBS$ will be the pairs $(\L, \G)$ with $\G$ a building set of $\L$, and the morphisms will be given by the nested sets.
-The heart of the problem is to find a suitable ``composition'' of nested sets, which is given in Subsection \ref{secFeycons}. \\
+The heart of the problem is to find a suitable ``composition'' of nested sets, which is given in Subsection \ref{secFeycons}.
+In Subsection \ref{presentation} we give a presentation of the Feynman category $\LBS$.
+This presentation allows one to describe an operad of type $\LBS$ concretely as a collection of objects $\O(\L,\G)$ (in some symmetric monoidal category) indexed by pairs $(\L, \G)$ with $\G$ a building set of $\L$, together with symmetries, and structural morphisms (with $\zero$ and $\un$ the minimum and maximum of $\L$ respectively) which must satisfy some ``associativity'' axioms and compatibility relations (see Corollary \ref{corodescriptionoperad} for the exact statement).\\